BudacaB/adidas-challenge/README.md

     - http://localhost:8080/swagger-ui.html - public-service
     - http://localhost:8081/swagger-ui.html - subscription-service
 - Use your favorite API platform (e.g. Postman) to send queries to the public-service
-- Keep an eye on the terminal running Docker to see the 'email' message pop up
+- Keep an eye on the terminal running Docker to see the 'email' message pop up when creating new subscriptions

 ## How to test